-Vinegar can be kept in the fridge, in the same way, it’s kept in the cupboard.
-Ensure that the bottle’s cap is securely fastened.
+Vinegar can be kept in the fridge in the same way; it’s kept in the cupboard.
+First, ensure that the bottle’s cap is securely fastened.

 Vinegar should never be frozen in glass containers.
 Pouring it into an airtight plastic container is preferable.
-When putting the lid on a container, make sure to cover the opening with a piece of transparent foil or adhesive tape to avoid leakage.
+When putting the lid on a container, cover the opening with a piece of transparent foil or adhesive tape to avoid leakage.